xLeachimx/SAC-Tello/README.md

 ```
 for Windows

+Note: Some users may have problems installing dependencies such as `opencv-python`
+or `face_recognition` or dependencies of `SAC-Tello` dependencies.
+We find that
+often this due to external non-python build tools being needed, for example
+`opency-python` needs C++ build tools from Visual Studio to properly install on
+Windows.

 # How To Use

 Since this package spawns multiple child processes any use of the package must originate from